clemenkok/IAC0/README.md

 - Learn some LaTeX - will come in handy for report writing, as many will have realised in the first year project.

 - On Algorithmic Exercises which may be tested as part of job interviews (i.e. Leetcode): learn the big picture first (what are the patterns - see [here](https://seanprashad.com/leetcode-patterns/), what are the data structures you need - queue, linked list, stack, hash map, array, and many more, what are the algorithms you need - DFS, BFS, sorts and many more) and then use a programming language of choice to implement and tackle these problems.
 C++ may not be available on every assessment site while Python should be available on all of them (not to mention easier to code out - think about how'd you implement a dictionary and a hash map in C++).
 That said, C++ is mandatory for certain job roles which require high-performance, so if you are targeting those roles do brush up on C++ as well as C++ internals (standard library, memory management).
 Do [Neetcode 150](https://neetcode.io/roadmap).
 Computational Thinking takes time, and is something that you can't brute force overnight.
 But, more practice certainly helps.

+- The only major thing that you will need to pick up yourself before 3rd year Modules at the DoC would be Operating Systems.
+Some basic concepts (virtual memories and page tables) are covered in IAC, but you will need to read the rest yourself (scheduling, more in-depth virtualisation and file systems).
+I found the notes over [here](https://github.com/lin-e/imperial-revision) quite useful; there's also the famous [Operating Systems: Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/).

 Refer to the table below to find out what languages / frameworks you will need to learn:
 |Modules|Technologies|